 9. Use background color for headers, footers, and ads

-HTML colors are a great tool for content organization in email: they render across all inboxes (unlike images), they take up less than one line of code, and they’re easy to implement.
-By assigning different background colors to modules of your email, you organize content and provide a seamless reading experience for subscribers.
+HTML colors are a great tool for content organization in email: They render across all inboxes (unlike images), they take up less than one line of code and they’re easy to implement.
+By assigning different background colors to different modules of your email, you organize content and provide a seamless reading experience for subscribers.
 Using an HTML background color as your header is an excellent alternative to using an image (which may not render).
-Here, the agency edenspiekermann uses HTML color in its header and in the body of the email, changing the middle module and footer to white to distinguish new areas of content.
+Here, the New Yorker uses a tan background color to distinguish a paid post from the rest of the email.

 10. Go colorless

 One final tip on how to use color?
-Don’t use it.
-Especially if it’s a regular part of your email design aesthetic.
-Instead, try an all black and white email.
-Without color to help you call attention to links and CTAs and to help you organize content, you might be forced you to simplify, streamline, and improve your design in ways you wouldn’t otherwise think.
-Here’s a B&W email from Converse that initially caught our attention via designer Mike Ragan’s tweet:
+Don’t use it, especially if it’s a regular part of your email design aesthetic.
+Instead, try an all black-and-white email.
+Without color to help you call attention to links and CTAs and to help you organize content, you might be forced to simplify, streamline and improve your design in ways you wouldn’t otherwise think.
+Here’s a B&W email from Converse that we love: